weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ##Conclusions

 You have used Weave out-of-the-box within the Amazon Container Management service or ECS and used Weave for both service discovery and load balancing between containers running in Amazon EC2 instances.
-In addition to this, you were introduced to the `Weave Scope` cloud service for visualizing and monitoring a Weave container network.
+In addition to this, you were introduced to Weave Cloud for visualizing and monitoring a Weave container network.

 Weave runs regardless of whether it was executed on the same or on different hosts, and can even run across completely different cloud providers if necessary.